blueraymusic/blueraymusic/README.md

 ## About Me
 - Freshman studying Computer Science
-- Exploring deep learning and multimodal AI
+- Exploring deep learning and transformers
 - Chess player who enjoys strategy on and off the board
 - Open to collaboration and new ideas

 ---
                                                    .--.
                                                   |o_o |
                                                   |:_/ |   +---+---+---+---+